-Confidence takes a dip in van sector.
+Confidence takes a dip in the van sector.

 The confidence and optimism of Britain’s van drivers, owners and operators has taken a knock since the EU referendum and General Election, according to the new Mercedes-Benz Vans Business Barometer.